 How to Grow an Edible Flower Container Garden

-Learn how nasturtiums edible flowers can make not only a beautiful addition to your home garden, but a tasty addition to a salad or mixed vegetable platter.
+Learn how nasturtiums edible flowers can make not only a colorful addition to your home garden but a tasty addition to a salad.

 Are nasturtiums a flower or a vegetable?
 They’re both!
 Their brightly colored flowers and shield-shaped leaves can all be eaten.
 So grow them in a hanging basket and surprise your friends by casually picking a leaf or two (rinse them under the faucet) and popping them in your mouth.
 However, remember to ask an adult before eating things from the garden!
 This project takes eight weeks to complete.

 - a bag with hanging straps